iandexter/iandexter.github.com/resume/cv-iandexter.md

  * <im@iandexter.net>
  * <https://www.iandexter.net>

 > With more than 15 years extensive experience in administering Linux and Unix platforms.
 Develops and maintains various automation tools for infrastructure management and application deployment.
 Collaborates with global software development and operations teams in application delivery and support.
 Certified in Red Hat Enterprise Linux, Microsoft Windows, and ITIL Foundation in IT Service Management.
-[Last update: 16 February 2020]
+[Last update: 20 April 2020]